itsdhruvkumar/Dwell-TSP/README.md

 # DWell
-An Android app made in an hackathon on efiicient delivery system .
+An Android app made for efiicient delivery system .